Police flee room after using stun gun on man who burst into flames, video shows - NewsBreak

 “It’s fair to know that any flammable liquid in a close proximity, a Taser probably won’t be effective.
 In fact it could be very harmful to the individual.
 But as a rule, we’re talking about gasoline, we’re talking about natural gas environments, we’re talking about environments that are fairly common.
 I think it’s fair to say in most Taser trainings, we don’t talk about sanitizer as that obvious flammable liquid,” he explained to WTEN’s Mikhaela Singleton .

 The full videos can be viewed on the at the attorney general’s website ; however, the second video is extremely graphic and shows Jones on fire.
 Viewer discretion is advised.
-In light of this, WTEN has chosen only the air the video in parts, above.13 people, including 7 children, dead in Philadelphia house fire
+In light of this, WTEN has chosen only the air the video in parts, above.Counties with the lowest hospital bed capacity in Colorado

 Luibrand said one of the most distressing parts of the video for the Jones family is when officers can be seen running from Jason after he caught fire.